 When two types of therapy for the treatment of BPD were compared, they both showed benefits by improving symptoms of the disorder for up to two years after treatment.

 However, neither treatment seemed to help with overall function.
 Patients were still having trouble holding down a job or going to school.

 A recent study led by Shelley McMain, PhD, at the University of Toronto, enrolled 180 people with BPD, mostly women.
 They received one year of either general psychiatric management, including psychotherapy and medication, or dialectical behavior therapy (DBT).

-After the year of therapy, participants were followed-up with for two years to see how their symptoms and function was after therapy had ended.
+After the year of therapy, participants were followed up with for two years to assess their symptoms and function after therapy had ended.

 Even with the benefits of the therapies, about half the people were not working or in school.

 The researchers noted that this finding is common for therapies for BPD.
 To date, therapies have found ways to improve symptoms, but have not successfully found ways to improve rates of overall function related to work and school.

 McMain and colleagues stated in their report, “These findings are noteworthy because they confirm that the effects of both treatments extend beyond initial symptom relief and are associated with long-lasting changes across a broad range of outcomes.”